pliniker/mo-gc/doc/Project-RFC.md

 Then the heap trie is traversed and every unmarked entry is `drop()`ped and the live objects unmarked.

-It is worth noting that by using a separate trie for the heap and root pointers that this GC scheme remains `fork()` memory friendly: the act of updating reference counts and marking heap objects does not force a copy-on-write for every touched page of memory.
+It is worth noting that by using a separate data structure for the heap and root caches that this GC scheme remains `fork()` memory friendly: the act of updating reference counts and marking heap objects does not force a page copy-on-write for every counted and marked object location.

-## Concurrent Data Structures
+# Concurrent Data Structures

 To prevent data races between the application threads and the GC thread, all GC-managed data structures that contain pointers to other GC-managed objects must be transactional in updates to those relationships.
-That is, a `GcRoot<Vec<i32>>` can contain mutable data where the mutability follows the Rust static analysis rules, but a `GcRoot<Vec<GcBox<i32>>>` must be reimplemented with a transactional runtime nature.
+That is, a `GcRoot<Vec<i32>>` can contain mutable data where the mutability follows only the Rust static analysis rules, but a `GcRoot<Vec<GcBox<i32>>>` must be reimplemented additionally with a transactional runtime nature.

 The `Vec::trace()` method has to be able to provide a readonly snapshot of its contents to the GC thread and atomic updates to its contents.

 Applying a compile-time distinction between these may be possible using the type system.
 Indeed, presenting a safe API is one of the challenges in implementing this.

-As the `trace()` method is part of the data structure itself, data structures should be free to implement any method of atomic update without the GC code or thread needing to be aware of transactions occurring.
+As the `trace()` method is part of the data structure code itself, data structures should be free to implement any method of atomic update without the GC code or thread needing to be aware of transactions or their mechanism.

+The `trace()` method may, depending on the data structure characteristics, opt to return immediately with an "defer" status, meaning that at the time of calling, it isn't expedient to obtain a readonly snapshot of the data structure for tracing.
+In that case, the GC thread will requeue the object for a later attempt.

-Fortunately, concurrent data structures are fairly widely researched and in use by 2015.
+Fortunately, concurrent data structures are fairly widely researched and in use by 2015 and I will not go into implementation details here.

-## Generational Optimization

-Since the application threads write a journal of all root pointers, all pointers that the application uses will be recorded.
-It may be possible for the GC thread to use that fact to process batches of journal changes in a generational manner, rather than having to trace the entire heap on every iteration.
-This needs further investigation.

-## Parallel Collection

-The tries used in the GC should be amenable to parallelizing tracing which may be particularly beneficial in conjunction with tracing the whole heap.

-# Benchmarking

-Benchmarking should be primarily done in a single threaded context, where the overhead of the GC will be measurable against the application code.

-As a base comparison, a non-GC purely compile-time memory managed set of benchmarks should be compared against.

 # Tradeoffs

 How throughput compares to other GC algorithms is left to readers more experienced in the field to say.
-My guess is that with the overhead of the journal while doing mostly new-generation collections that this algorithm should be competitive.
+My guess is that with the overhead of the journal while doing mostly new-generation collections that this algorithm should be competitive for multiple threads on multiprocessing machines.
+The single-threaded case will suffer from the concurrent data structure overhead.

-Non-atomic objects must be transactional, adding the cost associated with concurrent data structures: the garbage generated.
+Non-atomic objects must be transactional, adding the runtime and complexity cost associated with concurrent data structures: the garbage generated.
 In some circumstances there could be enormous amounts of garbage generated, raising the overall overhead of using the GC to where the GC thread affects throughput.

 Jemalloc is said to give low fragmentation rates compared to other malloc implementations, but fragmentation is likely nonetheless.

 At least this one language/compiler safety issue remains: referencing GC-managed pointers in a `drop()` is currently considered safe by the compiler as it has no awareness of the GC, but doing so is of course unsafe as the order of collection is non-deterministic leading to possible use-after-free in custom `drop()` functions.